Basic Class Info

 - One Opening Session to kick off the program

-- Eight in-class sessions covering varied board service topics
+- Nine in-person sessions covering varied board service topics

 How many classes can I miss and still graduate from the program?